The Ultimate Eyre Peninsula Road Trip Itinerary

 Fowlers Bay: Day Stop

 What better way to end a road trip than with a whale-watching tour in beautiful Fowlers Bay!
 Located on the northwest edge of the Eyre Peninsula, Fowlers Bay is a hotspot for whales migrating in the winter.
-You can book a tour or see them right from land as you’re fishing off the jetty or rolling around on the huge sand dunes
+You can book a tour or see them right from land as you’re fishing off the jetty or rolling around on the huge sand dunes.

 No matter how many stops you can include in your Eyre Peninsula road trip or how many nights/weeks you can dedicate to this adventure, we hope that you’ll fall in love with the region as quickly as we did!

+Shorelines, sea adventures, sea lions, sharks, or seafood?
 What are your favourite stops on the Eyre Peninsula in South Australia?

-2 thoughts on “The Ultimate Eyre Peninsula Road Trip Itinerary | 2023 Guide”
+2 thoughts on “The Ultimate Eyre Peninsula Road Trip Itinerary”

 1. Great article, thanks for the detail!
 We’ll be heading for a 2 week road trip from Adelaide to the Eyre Peninsula travelling with a toddler and baby very soon.